Qumulo/docs/_includes/content-reuse/admin-guides/cloud-data-fabric/configuring-portal-relationship.md

    When the synchronization process is complete and the spoke portal configuration is removed, Qumulo Core begins to reclaim the spoke portal's cluster capacity in the background.

    {% capture deleteStalled %}A spoke portal with connectivity issues receives the [`Degraded`](https://docs.qumulo.com/administrator-guide/cloud-data-fabric/how-portal-creation-enables-cloud-data-fabric.html#portal-statuses) status, which in turn can cause the deletion of a portal relationship to stall in the [`Deleting`](https://docs.qumulo.com/administrator-guide/cloud-data-fabric/how-portal-creation-enables-cloud-data-fabric.html#portal-states) state.
-If it isn't possible to restore connectivity between portals, you can use the {% include qq.html command="portal_get_spoke" %} command with the `--force` flag to delete a spoke portal with any status and in any state.{% endcapture %}
+If it isn't possible to restore connectivity between portals, you can run the {% include qq.html command="portal_get_spoke" %} command with the `--force` flag to delete a spoke portal with any status and in any state.{% endcapture %}
    {% include note.html content=deleteStalled %}

 ### Step 2: Delete the Hub Portal